thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 Additionally, the default encoding of a PostgreSQL database is `UTF8`.
 Using the same character encoding throughout your web application is essential for preventing data corruption.
 You can safely ignore the `Collate`, `Ctype`, and `Access Priviledges` columns for now.

 Most database-driven web applications use multiple databases, one for each environment.
-To create a database for the fictitious Movie Junkies web app from earlier, run the following command.
+To create a database for the fictitious Movie Junkies web application from earlier, run the following command.

 ```shell
 createdb movie_junkies_dev